Study-Unit Description

 - Analyse the relationship between security and development;

-- Analyse the potential role natural resources play in wars;
+- Analyse the potential role of natural resources in wars;

 - Appreciate the implications of contemporary war economies for conflict resolution and peace-building.